 Jeff Iorg: Pastor, author, teacher, leader

 Iorg is a graduate of Hardin Simmons University (B.A.), Midwestern Baptist Theological Seminary (M.Div.) and Southwestern Baptist Theological Seminary (D.Min.).
-He is married to Ann, has three adult children, and three grandchildren.
+He is married to Ann, has three adult children, and five grandchildren.
 His hobbies include reading fiction, cheering on the Oregon Ducks, and searching for the world’s best barbeque restaurant.

 To contact the president directly, send him an email at .